bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 ## Step 1 - Double Hashing

 By now, you should be able to see a base Laravel installation at `https://localhost:3001/`.
-Remember that we're using TLS encryption using a self-signed certificate, so if oyu see a certificate error, you'll need to manually proceed.
+Remember that we're using TLS encryption using a self-signed certificate, so if you see a certificate error, you'll need to manually proceed.

 The first step in this workshop is to enable the user login system, and make sure passwords are hashed in the browser before being sent to the server.
 This way, we can ensure the server will never know your password, but still be able to log you in.